pballada/pballada.github.io/_posts/2024-12-24-xcode-environment-variables.markdown

   - Override the path to frameworks, letting you experiment with different versions during development.

 ### DYLD_INSERT_LIBRARIES
-- **Purpose:** Inject one or more dynamic libraries into your app’s process at launch.
+- **Purpose:** Inject one or more dynamic libraries into your app's process at launch.
 - **Value:** A colon-separated list of library paths.
   - Example: `/path/to/customLibrary.dylib:/another/lib.dylib`.
 - **Why Use It?**
   - Useful for advanced debugging or hooking in libraries.
-  - **Note:** Generally restricted on physical iOS devices, so it’s most effective on the simulator.
+  - **Note:** Generally restricted on physical iOS devices, so it's most effective on the simulator.

 ### DYLD_IMAGE_SUFFIX
 - **Purpose:** Appends a suffix to library or framework names when they are loaded.